graphite-project/graphite-web/docs/tools.rst

 `Evenflow`_
   A simple service for submitting sFlow datagrams to Graphite.
 It accepts sFlow datagrams from multiple network devices and proxies the data to a Carbon listener.
 Currently only Generic Interface Counters are supported.
 All other message types are discarded.

+`Grafsy`_
+  Very light caching proxy for graphite metrics with additional features:

+  - Caching metrics in case of outage and sending them later
+  - Validation of metrics
+  - Aggregating of metrics, including SUM and AVG functions
+  - Much more

 `Graphite-Newrelic`_
   Get your graphite data into `New Relic`_ via a New Relic Platform plugin.